msmbuilder/msmbuilder/docs/contributing.rst

 a thread if it's been a couple days.

 If you are an MSMBuilder user, we encourage you to "watch" the issue tracker.
-The developers will often sollicit feedback about design decisions and features.
+The developers will often solicit feedback about design decisions and features.
 Your input is important!
 You can also contribute by answering other users' questions.